fivetran/dbt_fivetran_log/README.md

 - `destination_membership` and `user` require Fivetran RBAC.
 Both are enabled by default, so disable them if you do not use RBAC.
 - `audit_trail` is only available on the Enterprise plan and above.
 It powers the `stg_fivetran_platform__audit_trail` and `fivetran_platform__audit_trail_enriched` models, which are disabled by default.
 - `connector_sdk_log` is only populated for accounts using the Fivetran Connector SDK.
 Enabling it includes Connector SDK events in `fivetran_platform__connection_errors_and_warnings`.
 - `transformation_runs` is only populated for accounts using Fivetran Transformations.
-This variable resolves differently in each layer when you leave it unset:
+Setting this variable explicitly overrides both layers of the package: `true` requires the `transformation_runs` table to exist, and `false` disables the staging model and its downstream fields even when the table does exist.
+When you leave it unset, each layer resolves the variable differently:
     - `stg_fivetran_platform__transformation_runs` has no fixed default.
 It checks your schema for the `transformation_runs` table at runtime.
 If the table exists, the staging model and the `paid_model_runs`, `free_model_runs`, and `total_model_runs` fields in `fivetran_platform__usage_history` are populated.
 If it does not, the staging model builds empty and those fields are null.
     - `fivetran_platform__transformation_run_log` defaults to `false` and does not build.
 The runtime check does not apply here, so set this variable to `true` to build the model.

-  Setting the variable explicitly overrides both layers. `true` requires the `transformation_runs` table to exist, and `false` disables the staging model and its downstream fields even when the table does exist.

 > **Note:** We plan to remove the `does_table_exist()` runtime check in a future release so that every variable in this section has a fixed default.
 This affects the three variables that currently fall back to the check when unset: `fivetran_platform_using_transformations`, `fivetran_platform__usage_pricing`, and `fivetran_platform__credits_pricing`.
 To avoid a change in behavior when that release ships, set the variables you rely on explicitly in your root `dbt_project.yml` rather than depending on the runtime check.